 For a day care or preschool that will use this option regularly for a long time, it’s worth investing in a good water table.
 Make sure it has a drain in the bottom and that it’s easy to lift the tub up out of the frame to dump it.
 (It’s nice to have options.)
 Also wheels are helpful for moving it around either empty or full (ideally, locking wheels so it won’t roll when kids lean on it).
 And it’s nice to have a table with a cover so on days you don’t want water play, you can put on the lid and use it as an extra table.
 Pay attention to the height: for toddlers choose an 18 inch table, for preschoolers, a 21 to 25 inch table.
 Some tables are adjustable.
 If you’re choosing one for an outdoor location, choose a plastic table rather than wood.

 You’ll see some multi-compartment tables.
-These can be fun, but think very carefully about what you put in each bin – any materials you put out will be completely intermixed by the end of the play session!!
-You can also re-create some of the benefits of this multi-compartment table just by putting a small plastic tub or two inside your regular table.
+These can be fun, but think carefully about what you put in each bin – any materials you put out will be completely intermixed by the end of the play session!!
+You can also re-create the benefits of this multi-compartment table just by putting a small plastic tub or two inside your regular table.

 Tools for the Water Table